ethereum-oasis-op/L2/workitems/tokenlist/l2-token-list-v1.0-psd01.md

 -------

-# 2 Concept and Design
+# 2 Concepts and Design

 For lists of canonical tokens, L2s currently maintain their own customized versions of the Uniswap token list.
 For example, Arbitrum maintains a [token list](https://bridge.arbitrum.io/token-list-42161.json) with various custom extensions.
 Optimism also maintains a [custom token list](https://raw.githubusercontent.com/ethereum-optimism/ethereum-optimism.github.io/master/optimism.tokenlist.json), but with different extensions.
 It should be noted that both of these custom extensions refer to the bridge that these tokens can be carried through.
 However, these are not the only bridges that the tokens can be carried through, which means that bridges and token lists should be separated.
 Also note that currently, both Optimism and Arbitrum base "canonicity" on the token name + symbol pair.